brendt/stitcher.io/src/data/blog/mastering-key-bindings.md

 I choose not to override operating system (OS) key bindings.
 Things like `copy`, `paste`, `select all` or `quit` are never overridden.
  Key binding defaults provided by your IDE or editor, however, may be changed.
- If you come from Sublime Text like me, you've probably learned some defaults from there which feel accustomed.
+ If you come from Sublime Text like me, you've probably learned some defaults which you are accustomed with.
  When switching to PHPStorm a few years ago, I decided to keep some of those key bindings I knew from Sublime.

 > There's no need to change OS-level key bindings